mohammad-suliman/zoom-enhancements/readme.md

 ## Remote control

-after a remote control permission is granted,  NVDA + O will move the focus in /Out of  the remote controlled screen.
+It has ben found out that Zoom now has a dedicated keyboard shortcuts to handle the remote control in an accessible manar.
+Use the following keyboard shortcuts to:

-Note that the focus should be on one of the meeting controls to be able to remote control the other screen!
+* Alt + Shift + r: to start remote control.
+Note that you need to have the permision of the remote controlled computer user to be able to proceed
+* Alt + Shift + g: to give up remote control or to revoke it

 ## Chat history dialog